-Where there has been a report of physical or sexual violence the Designated Safeguarding Lead should make an immediate risk and needs assessment.
+Where there has been a report of physical or sexual violence the Designated Safeguarding Lead should make an immediate risk and needs assessment and develop a safety plan.

-If the allegation is of a verbal nature, then the need for a risk assessment should be decided on a case by case basis.
+If the allegation is of a verbal nature, then the need for a safety plan should be decided on a case by case basis.

 All decisions need to be carefully documented and these records kept securely by the Designated Safeguarding Lead.